Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- In four matchups against the Buccaneers, Stafford averaged 185.2 passing yards per game, 94.8 yards fewer than his over/under for Sunday.
+- In four matchups against the Buccaneers, Stafford averaged 185.2 passing yards per game, 95.3 yards less than his over/under in Sunday's game.

-- Stafford threw a touchdown pass two times over those contests against the Buccaneers, and threw multiple TD passes against them once.
+- Stafford threw multiple touchdown passes two times in those four outings against the Buccaneers.
+He threw multiple TD passes against them one time.

 - Note: Stafford's stats vs. Buccaneers date back to 2016.

-- The Buccaneers have the NFL's 22nd-ranked pass defense this season, surrendering 255.7 yards per game through the air.
+- This week Stafford will face the NFL's 22nd-ranked pass defense (255.7 yards allowed per game).

-- At 1.5 passing TDs conceded per game, the Buccaneers defense is ranked 13th in the NFL.
+- The Buccaneers' defense is 13th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances